 I have learnt however, you shouldn’t beat yourself up when you can’t get the time to work on your goals.
 I know myself that it doesn’t help things at all and instead, I plan the free time I do have (which isn’t very much) and take action then.

 Don’t get me wrong, your goals should be near the top of your priority list but of course, my family comes before anything else.
-This is why I think it’s about being focused, but realistic.
+This is why I think it’s not just about being focused, but realistic.

 Let’s look at an example;